 - Grate your own cheese.
 Buy a block of cheese and grate it yourself instead of buying a bag of shredded cheese.
-Pre-shredded cheese is coated in cellulose and doesn’t melt as well.
+Pre-shredded cheese is coated in cellulose (an anti-caking agent) and doesn’t melt as well.

 - Get creative with your pasta shapes.
 I love using elbow pasta but you can use any short cut shaped pasta you want.

 If I’m serving it as a side dish, it’s FANTASTIC with this Thanksgiving Turkey…really, anytime of the year.
 Or serve it with my favorite Roast Chicken.
 It’s also amazing with these super easy Baked Chicken Breasts.

 - Baked Chicken Florentine Pasta